 Interestingly, this software policy is even longer than what OnePlus offers for its 12R, a smartphone one segment above Nord 4.
 Coming back to Nord 4, with how the device performs, I don’t doubt whether the device can last so long.

 With a metal build, network reception is not a concern because the Nord 4 has loads of antenna bands, including the ones in the frame and the one that goes all around the display.
-It doesn’t have any issues handling a 5G network. and connections also work without any issues.
+It doesn’t have any issues handling a 5G network.
+Wi-Fi and Bluetooth connections also work without any issues.

 Battery & Charging